John Norris (soldier): Return to Ulster

 So quickly did the situation deteriorate, that Norreys declined to risk marching his troops 10 miles through the Moyry Pass, from Newry to Dundalk, choosing instead to move them by sea; but in a blow to his reputation, Russell confounded him later that summer by brazenly marching up to the Blackwater with little difficulty.
 More troops were shipped into Ireland, and the companies were ordered to take on 20 Irishmen apiece, which was admitted to be risky.
 But Norreys still complained that his units were made up of poor old ploughmen and rogues.

-Tyrone presented Norreys with his written submission, but this was rejected on the advice of the Dublin council, owing to Tyrone's demand for recognition of his local supremacy.
-Norris could not draw his enemy out and decided to winter at Armagh, which he revictualled in September 1595.
-But a second trip was necessary because of a lack of draught horses, and on the return march, while fortifying a pass between Newry and Armagh, Norreys was wounded in the arm and side (and his brother too) at the Battle of Mullabrack near modern-day Markethill, where the enemy cavalry was noted to be more enterprising than had been expected.
-(Norreys had once commented that Irish cavalry was fit only to catch cows.)
+O'Neill presented Norreys with a written submission, but this was rejected on the advice of the Dublin council, owing to Aodh Mór O'Neill's demand for recognition of his supremacy over the Irish clans of Ulster.
+Norris could not draw his opponent out and decided to winter at Armagh, which he revictualled in September 1595.
+But a second trip was necessary because of a lack of draught horses, and on the return march, while fortifying a pass between Newry and Armagh, Norreys was wounded in the arm and side (and his brother too) at the Battle of Mullabrack near modern-day Markethill, where the Irish cavalry was noted to be more enterprising than Norreys had been expected.
+(Norreys had previously alleged that Irish cavalrymen were fit only to catch cows.)
 The rebels had also attacked in the Moyry pass upon the army's first arrival but had been repelled.

 With approval from London, Norreys backed off Tyrone, for fear of Spanish and papal intervention, and a truce was arranged, to expire on 1 January 1596; this was extended to May.
 In the following year, a new arrangement was entered by Norreys at Dundalk, which Russell criticised since it allowed Tyrone to win time for outside intervention.
 To Russell's way of thinking, Norreys was too well affected to Tyrone, and his tendency to show mercy to the conquered was wholly unsuited to the circumstances.
 In May, Tyrone informed Norreys of his meeting with a Spaniard from a ship that had put into Killybegs, and assured him that he had refused such aid as had been offered by Philip II of Spain.